Ceachi/Self-Driving-Car-Finding-Lane-Lines/writeup_template.md

 ### 1. Objectives

-My pipeline consisted of 7 steps:
+My pipeline consisted of 7 steps: <br/>
-STEP 1: I converted the images to gray scale;
+* STEP 1: I converted the images to gray scale;
-STEP 2: To reduce the noise in the image, I applied Gaussian Blur method, using kernel_size = 5;
+* STEP 2: To reduce the noise in the image, I applied Gaussian Blur method, using kernel_size = 5;
-STEP 3: To find the edges of the lane lines in an image of the road, I used Canny Edge Detection algorithm;
+* STEP 3: To find the edges of the lane lines in an image of the road, I used Canny Edge Detection algorithm;
-STEP 4: Then I marked the region of interest inside the image (4 vertices polygon, based on the dimensions of the image);
+* STEP 4: Then I marked the region of interest inside the image (4 vertices polygon, based on the dimensions of the image);
-STEP 5: I applied Hough Transform to extract the lines that we want in the image;
+* STEP 5: I applied Hough Transform to extract the lines that we want in the image;
-STEP 6: I draw the lines in the image;
+* STEP 6: I draw the lines in the image; <br/>
-STEp 7: I test the algorithm on a video with the road.
+* STEP 7: I test the algorithm on a video with the road. <br/>

 ### 2. Results: